 That comparison is ours, drawn from two separate official disclosures rather than a government statement.
 It is a measure of scale, not an accusation of anything.

 Still, it frames the question every petrostate eventually faces.
-The International Monetary Fund has warned Guyana about Dutch disease, the pattern in which a resource boom lifts costs and squeezes every industry that is not the resource.
+The International Monetary Fund has warned Guyana about Dutch disease, the pattern in which a resource boom lifts costs and squeezes every other industry.

 Rice is the test case.
 It employs thousands, feeds the Caribbean, and earns foreign exchange that does not depend on a barrel price.